Jeern/StickFigure/README.md

 In that way you can plan your animation.
 If you want the animation to end where it started you can mark the final frame as Last by pressing L. This basicly deletes the frame and marks it to be a copy of frame 1.
 So be careful.

-When finished there is only the Gif generation left.
+When finished there is only the GIF generation left.

 The generation is done in several steps because I had to use different technologies.